How to live stream NBCSN online without cable

 I just unloaded a bunch of information on you.
 So let’s quickly recap a few highlights and narrow down your choices.

-- Hulu with Live TV: I’m picking Hulu’s live TV package as the best deal to live stream NBCSN because I believe it provides more value and features for its price than competing services.
-You’re getting both the live TV package and it’s on-demand library that people pay $5.99 per month for.
+- Hulu with Live TV: I’m picking Hulu’s live TV package as the best deal to live stream NBCSN because it provides more value and features for its price than competing services.
+You’re getting both the live TV package and its on-demand library that people pay $5.99 per month for.
 So you’re essentially getting two streaming services for the price of one.
 Hulu works on streaming devices like Roku, iPhones and gaming consoles like Nintendo Switch.
 You get 50 hours of Cloud DVR included in your subscription, and the most local NBC, CBS and FOX stations than any competing live streaming service.
 Subscribers can log in to a few dozen apps including NBC Sports, WatchESPN and FOX Sports Go.
 You can look over its channel lineup by just typing in your zip code.

 - fuboTV: This sports-first platform has NBCSN and the second highest number of local NBC and FOX stations among its competitors.
 You’ll get 80+ channels.
 There’s a mix of sports networks like beIN Sports, FS1, FS2, PAC-12 Networks, NFL Network, Big Ten Network and NFL Network.
 You can also see certain sporting events on NBCSN in 4K.
 Subscribers can log into apps like FOX Sports Go and NBC Sports. fuboTV has a free 7-day trial.
 A subscription is $54.99 per month.